 Room Decor Sources

-- Paint Color: Behr Flannel Gray
+- Wall Color: Behr Flannel Gray

 - Wallpaper (we reduced the print size 50% for no additional cost)